typex1/Amazon-Textract-Image-Search/README.md

 ![Architecture Image](./images/Screenshot&#32;2022-04-01&#32;at&#32;13.17.06.png)

+Not a problem if you need to flip through a dozen of images.
 But what to do if you have 1000+ images to look into?

 ## Solution: